ajosedev/knowledge/notes/Ideas.md

 >If you’re approaching a design system with an imperative mindset then “correct” means “exact.”
 With this approach, precision is seen as valuable: precise spacing, precise numbers, precise pixels.

 >But if you’re approaching a design system with a declarative mindset, then “correct” means “resilient.”
 With this approach, flexibility is seen as valuable: flexible spacing, flexible ranges, flexible outputs.

+>The systematic approach is at the heart of declarative design; setting up the rules and ratios in advance but leaving the detail of the final implementation to the browser at runtime.

 >These are two fundamentally different design approaches and yet the results of both would be described as a design system.